The-Tasty-Jaffa/Tasty-Jaffa-cogs/README.md

 Password protected channels (pswdchannels)

+Automatic Role Notification (rolenotifier)
-Automatic RoleNo tification (thank you to Freud for testing this with me)
+(thank you to Freud for helping me briefly test this cog)

 ***